Compact 15-minute cities exhibit lower carbon intensity in urban transport: Discussion

-As for air quality, taking action is imperative, too, since the WHO warns that air pollution exceeds recommended levels in 83\% of high-income cities and 99\% of low-income cities that are monitoring air quality~\cite{world2023improving}, leading to an increasing number of patients with respiratory diseases, cancer, and heart disease globally~\cite{allam202215}.
-Electric vehicles could address this issue since complete turnover to electricity as the vehicle's power source would lead to a significant reduction of both O$_3$ and fine particulates (PM$_{2.5}$) in cities~\cite{panPotentialImpactsElectric2019}.
-But on top of greenhouse gases and pollutants emissions, cars in cities present other drawbacks that would be left untouched even in the scenario of a complete transition towards electricity-powered vehicles: the massive demand for public space that needs to be allocated for parking and moving cars, which can lead to an unfair distribution of urban space~\cite{guzman2021buying}, the impact of the maintenance of the road infrastructure and, most importantly, the high rate of fatalities due to road accidents.
-Worldwide, the number of people killed in road traffic accidents each year is estimated to be almost 1.2 million (15 deaths every 100.000 people), while the number of people injured could be as high as 50 million~\cite{peden2004world}, and these rates are always increasing~\cite{ekslerRegionalAnalysisRoad2008}.
-The most significant burden is in low-income and middle-income countries, with, for example, a mortality rate estimated to be equal to 17.2 deaths per year for every 100.000 people in India~\cite{dandonaMortalityDueRoad2020}.
-Therefore, switching from internal combustion engines to electric ones would solve some car drawbacks.
-At the same time, a shift from private vehicles to active mobility and public transport in cities would address the issues mentioned.
-While fostering decarbonisation, it would increase urban safety and livability~\cite{internationaltransportforumITFTransportOutlook2023}.
+Building cities that are more accessible on foot, such as the 15-minute city, and fostering active mobility rather than car-dependent mobility, would not only lower carbon emissions but also tackle several other issues caused by cars.
+One of these is the deterioration of air quality.
+Taking action in this regard is also imperative, as the WHO warns that air pollution exceeds recommended levels in 83\% of high-income cities and 99\% of low-income cities that monitor their air quality~\parencite{world2023improving}, leading globally to an increased number of patients with respiratory diseases, cancer, and heart diseases~\parencite{allam202215}.
+Other drawbacks of cars are congestion, noise, urban heat effects \parencite{gosslingWhyCitiesNeed2020}, public space demand, the impact of the maintenance of the road infrastructure and, most importantly, the high rate of severe injuries and fatalities due to road crashes.
+Worldwide, the number of people killed in road crashes each year is estimated to be almost 1.2 million (15 deaths every 100.000 people per year) \parencite{GlobalStatusReport2023}, while the number of people injured could be as high as 50 million~\parencite{peden2004world}.
+The burden is disproportionately concentrated in low- and middle-income countries, which account for 92\% of global road-traffic deaths \parencite{GlobalStatusReport2023}.

+Even though switching city vehicles from internal combustion engines to electric ones would significantly reduce emissions with proper management~\parencite{helmersElectricCarsTechnical2012,panPotentialImpactsElectric2019,arvidssonQuantifyingLifecycleHealth2022}, it would do nothing to address these other issues.
+On the contrary, a shift from private vehicles to active mobility and public transport in cities would address all the aforementioned problems.

+A reduction in the amount of circulating cars in cities would allow for the switch to more sustainable urban forms that would impact the relation with the ecosystem, land-use efficiency, and overall energy demand.